Lin Shan (diver): Career

 On July 1, 2019, Lin Shan was selected into the 18-person roster for the World Swimming Championships.
 On the evening of July 16, in the mixed men's and women's team finals of the 2019 Gwangju World Swimming Championships, Chinese combination Lin Shan/Yang Jian won the championship with 416.65 points.
 On October 24, Lin Shan won the runner-up in the women's 10-meter platform final of the Seventh Military World Games.
 In November, Lin Shan won the championship in the women's single 10-meter platform competition at the 2019 FINA Diving Grand Prix Malaysia with 367.80 points.
 From November 22nd to 24th, Lin Shan Lin Shan won the runner-up in the women's single ten-meter platform final of the ninth station of the 2019 FINA World Diving Grand Prix with 357.60 points.

 At noon on September 6, 2021, Lin Shan ranked sixth in the competition for the 10-meter platform of the women's team diving competition at the 14th National Games.
 On September 8, she won the women's individual all-around diving gold medal at the 14th Games of the People's Republic of China with a total score of 698.25 points.

-On June 9, 2022, he was selected into the Chinese diving team's entry list for the 2022 19th World Swimming Championships in Budapest announced by the Chinese Swimming Association.
+On June 9, 2022, she was selected into the Chinese diving team's entry list for the 2022 19th World Swimming Championships in Budapest announced by the Chinese Swimming Association.
 On June 29th, in the mixed doubles 3-meter springboard final of the 2022 World Swimming Championships, Lin Shan/Zhu Zifeng won the championship with 324.15 points.
 On November 20, the 2022 National Diving Championship ended in Jiangmen, Guangdong.
 Lin Shan won the women's 1-meter springboard gold medal.
 At the 2022 National Diving Championships, Lin Shan/Mei Yingxin won the women's synchronized 3-meter springboard championship.

 On July 15, 2023, Lin Shan won the championship in the women's 1-meter diving final of the 2023 World Aquatics Championships.
 On December 2, in the women's 3-meter springboard final of the diving trials (second stop) of the Doha World Aquatics Championships, Guangdong Haiyin team player Lin Shan won third place with a score of 351.95 points.